biolab/orange3-recommendation/doc/source/widgets/user_item_baseline.rst

 Description
 -----------

-**Global average** widget uses computes the bias of users and items plus the global average to make predictions.
+**User-Item baseline** widget uses computes the bias of users and items plus the global average to make predictions.